 We worked closely with CCS to identify the precise mix of criteria that made a prospective applicant a high-value addition to the scholarship program.
 Then we then identified specific social media channels, geographic locations, and targeted audience segments optimally situated to reach these students.
 Ultimately, the program leveraged Facebook, Instagram, and the Google Display Network as well as paid search to drive results.

 We built out CCS’s initial program concepts with full creative development of imagery and messaging suited to the outreach channels selected.
 We developed custom-created graphics, banner ads, social media posts, retargeting ads, and other content to create a compelling and unified presence across the selected media.

 Precise Targeting and Retargeting

-Using a relatively limited budget, we succeeded in executing an eleven-week campaign which supplied CCS with scholarship applicants from outside of the Detroit region, attracting quality candidates from California, Florida, New York, Pennsylvania, Illinois and other locales.
+Using a relatively limited budget, we succeeded in executing an 11-week campaign which supplied CCS with scholarship applicants from outside of the Detroit region, attracting quality candidates from California, Florida, New York, Pennsylvania, Illinois, and other locales.
 A sophisticated retargeting campaign “followed” visitors from the campaign landing page, re-inviting them to submit their work for consideration after their initial visit.

 Better Metrics, Better Content

 As part of our services, we also reworked inappropriate or missing meta tag data throughout the CCS website, enabling the college to obtain higher-quality visitor data as well as to track the progression of prospective applicants’ site visits.
 This has helped CCS to identify high-value site content from a recruitment perspective and better prepare for future campaigns.
 The landing page had 8,218 unique page views through the course of the buy.